 You know me—or you wouldn’t be here.
 You know that while I was at UCLA, I’m the reason they banned the slam dunk.
 You know I broke a lot of records in the NBA, was an NBA champion 6 times, and was Most Valuable Player 6 times.
-I still hold the record for most points scored: 38,387.
+I held the record for most points scored—38,387—for almost 40 years, until LBJ broke it.
 And I made famous the Skyhook.

 I’m proud of what I accomplished as an athlete, but I am equally proud of what I accomplished since leaving the NBA.
 I’ve applied the same discipline and dedication to writing that I once applied to sports.
 I’ve published articles about sports, politics, and popular culture in Time, Newsweek, The Washington Post, The New York Times, The Los Angeles Times, The Hollywood Reporter, and many other periodicals.

 I’ve written books designed to bring to prominence overlooked People of Color in American history, including Black Profiles in Courage: A Legacy of African-American Achievement, Brothers in Arms: The Epic Story of the 761st Tank Battalion, World War II's Forgotten Heroes, On the Shoulders of Giants: My Journey Through the Harlem Renaissance, What Color Is My World?
 The Lost History of African American Inventors, Writings on the Wall: Searching for a New Equality Beyond Black and White.
 Basically, I wanted to share the achievements and struggles of my people with the rest of the world.

 I also wanted to entertain which, let's face it, is the job of every professional athlete.
 I was a writer on the Veronica Mars TV series.
 I wrote 3 novels and a graphic novel about Mycroft Holmes, Sherlock’s smarter brother.
 I wrote a young adult series about basketball-playing pals who solve crimes.